 The Center for Academic Integrity defines academic integrity as "a commitment, even in the face of adversity, to five fundamental values: honesty, trust, fairness, respect, and responsibility.
 From these values flow principles of behavior that enable academic communities to translate ideals into action."
 Individual faculty members determine their class policies and behavioral expectations for students.
-Students who commit violations of academic integrity should expect serious consequences.
-For further information about student responsibilities and rights, please consult the McLennan website and your Highlander Student Guide.
+Students who commit violations of academic integrity should expect serious consequences For more information, click here for the MCC Academic Integrity Statement (www.mclennan.edu/academic-integrity)